sivareddyit/qubership-envgene/docs/dev/new_debug_approach.md

-# New approach for testing changes in instance repo
+# New approach for testing changes in instance repository

 ## Intro

 Usual dev process in envgene looks like this:

-Make changes -> commit -> wait for images to build(10-15 minutes) -> test changes in instance repo (1-2 minutes) Iteration time: 11-17 minutes 😭
+Make changes -> commit -> wait for images to build(10-15 minutes) -> test changes in instance repository (1-2 minutes) Iteration time: 11-17 minutes 😭

 New approach:

-Make changes -> commit -> test changes in instance repo(1-2 minutes) Iteration time: 1-2 minutes 😄
+Make changes -> commit -> test changes in instance repository(1-2 minutes) Iteration time: 1-2 minutes 😄

 ## General idea

-Use pipegene extension mechanism for replacing the source code from images(python, yaml files, etc) with files from instance repo for debugging.
+Use pipegene extension mechanism for replacing the source code from images(python, YAML files, etc) with files from instance repository for debugging.

 ## Setup

-1. Create `devtest/wdebug_plugin` folder in instance repo.
+1. Create `devtest/wdebug_plugin` folder in instance repository.
 1. Create `devtest/wdebug_plugin/main.py` file with this content

     ```Python